Hyper-Unearthing/Noterie/docs/ARCHITECTURE.md

 <strategy.md content>

 ## User Request
 The user has a query about their notes.
-Read ~/.noterie/notes.txt and provide a helpful, concise answer.
+Search ALL files in $NOTERIE_DIR and provide a helpful, concise answer.

 ## Query
 <user's query>